 Full transition to a digital environment is what banks need to

-Digital banking doesn’t only creates opportunities for improving efficiency and reducing costs and creating high-value digital services; it also leads to major challenges and risks.
+Digital banking doesn’t only create opportunities for improving efficiency and reducing costs and creating high-value digital services; it also leads to major challenges and risks.

 The challenge for banks to protect themselves against cyber-attacks and digital fraud is also a risk.
-Threats have become extremely advanced, and the attackers have become so smart to identify what kind of precautions the banks can take, accordingly they design their attacks.
-It’s something banks should be well aware of.
+Threats have become extremely advanced, and the attackers are smart enough to identify the kind of precautions that the banks can take, and they design their attacks accordingly.
+It’s something banks need to be well aware of.

-You need customer data to improve their customer experience, but it can also lead to reputational damage as customers may feel like you have too much data.
+You need customers' data to improve their customer experience, but it can also lead to reputational damage as customers may feel that you have too much data.
 Privacy becomes increasingly important, so trust is key.

-On this page, we’ve told you all about digital banking; what is it, how does it compare to traditional and online banking, what does digital disruption in banking mean, what are the benefits, challenges, and risks.
+On this page, we’ve told you all about digital banking; what it is, how it compares to traditional and online banking, what does digital disruption in banking means, what the benefits are, the challenges, and the risks.
 But what do you need to become a digital bank, what are the digital banking basics?